 Note: Click on the Dynamic Tree View to view the recovered files.

-4. Select the files which you want to restore, click on the Recover option to get back the recovered files to the desired location.
+Step 4: Select the files which you want to restore, and click on the Recover option to get back the recovered files to the desired location.

 Frequently Asked Questions